wsmoak/wsmoak.github.io/_posts/2015-10-22-connect-four-elixir-part-1.md

 end
 {% endhighlight %}

 This will register a process for each Space as R1C1, R3C5, etc., up to R6C7.
-If you don't do this, you'll have a hard time finding them again to get and or update the state.
+The name itself is arbitrary, but if you don't name them something you can re-construct later, you'll have a hard time finding them again to get and/or update the state.
 Also, each space starts out with a state of `Empty`.

-Let's pop into IEx and explore this a bit.
+Let's explore this a bit in IEx:

 {% highlight bash %}
 $ iex -S mix